 But if the tenant is already in bad standing or unable to pay rent, state laws will apply.
 Depending on the these laws, landlords may be given the right to move or even own the belongings of such tenants after some time.

 In case a tenant has already vacated the premises but left behind some personal belongings, a landlord must still give ample time for a tenant to collect it, even if he or she still owes rent.
 A notice must first be given to the tenant informing him or her where the items will be stored and for how long.
-If it remains uncollected after the deadline, the landlord can dispose of it, but it must follow state laws.
+If it remains uncollected after the deadline, they can dispose of it, but it must follow state laws.

 Can A Landlord Paint While the Rental Property is Occupied?

 Painting is generally considered as cosmetic work, so it does not fall under an ‘emergency repair’ that warrants immediate attention.
 This means tenants have the discretion whether to allow the landlord to paint the property or not under the Right to Quiet Enjoyment law.
-But because of the possible health effects associated with painting, landlords should ideally only paint a rental property when it is unoccupied.
+But because of the possible health effects associated with painting, they should ideally only paint a rental property when it is unoccupied.

 If dealing with damaged lead paint, your landlord has a valid reason to paint the rental property even while currently occupied, since it already involves your safety.
 However, he or she must follow lead safe practices, including keeping people not involved in the work, like you, away from the work site.

 You may also ask your landlord to conduct bulk lead paint testing if he or she has not done so before.
-That way, your landlord can identify other surfaces that contain lead paint and deal with all of them in one go if needed, ensuring your safety once the work is done.
+That way, they can identify other surfaces that contain lead paint and deal with all of them in one go if needed, ensuring your safety once the work is done.

-What is Considered Harassment by a Landlord?
+What is Considered Harassment?

-If you see or experience your landlord doing these to you or to other tenants, know that these acts may be considered as landlord harassment:
+If you see or experience your landlord doing these to you or to other tenants, know that these acts may be considered as harassment: